AIDY-F2N/build-k8s-cluster/README.md

 - At least **8 CPU / 16GB RAM**

 Follow the instructions below to deploy your Kubernetes cluster! ⬇️
- # Pre-requisite
-- Tested on Ubuntu 20.04
-- 8 CPU and 16GB of RAM

 ## Install Docker:
  You can install Docker Engine following the steps given in: https://docs.docker.com/engine/install/ubuntu/